Cih2001/homelab/docs/walkthrough.md

 #### MinIO

+Minio is an opensource s3 compatible object storage.
+We will use as:

+1. Default object storage for argo workflow artifacts.
+1. To setup our own container registry.
+(We don't want to push our internal images to docker hub or other places.)
+1. Some web applications we deploy later may benefit from an s3 compatible object storage.

-will be installed automatically by argocd if you run
+Minio will be installed automatically by argocd if you run

 ```sh
 k apply -f applications/apps.yaml